Tetje Mierendorf

-Tetje Mierendorf (born April 18, 1972 in Hamburg) is a German comedian, musical theatre, and voice actor.
+Tetje Mierendorf (born 18 April 1972) is a German actor and comedian.

 Biography

-After his Abitur he completed an apprenticeship as bank teller.
+Mierendorf was born in Hamburg, West Germany.
+After his Abitur, he completed an apprenticeship as bank teller.
 In 2004, he played the leading part of the German adaption of My Big Fat Obnoxious Fiance.
-Later he was a permanent member of the ensemble of the improv comedy show Schillerstraße.
-In December 2005, he played the role of the elephant seal "Seele-Fant" in the TV-adaption of the children's book Urmal From the Ice Age from German writer Max Kruse.
+Later, he was a permanent member of the ensemble of the improv comedy show Schillerstraße.
+In December 2005, Mierendorf played the role of the elephant seal "Seele-Fant" in the TV adaption of the children's book Urmal from the Ice Age from German writer Max Kruse.
 His most important musical theatre roles were "The Big Bopper" in the German production of Buddy – The Buddy Holly Story and "Edna Turnblad" in the German production of the musical Hairspray.